gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.2.8.1 =
+* Fix: Improved visibility of content sizes in the menu block for JavaScript calculations.
+Rarely is there such a need for complex content in menu blocks.

 = 2.2.8 =
 * Fix: Increased priority of CSS rules for links in menu items.
 It is prevents color overwriting when Groovy Menu is integrated using the Divi builder.